Dickens Heath: History

 The hamlet of Whitlocks End pre-dates the village of Dickens Heath, with its name believed to date back to at least the 13th century.
 The origins of the name are believed to be from "Wihtlac's open land".
 The hamlet would originally have been part of the Forest of Arden, and this name would likely refer to a clearing, or 'open land' in the forest owned by a 'Wihtlac' (pronounced Whitelock).

-The farm at Whitlocks End is Grade II listed.
-Whitlocks End Farm is itself of modern red brickwork, but south of it is a 17th-century barn.
-In the field to the south are the remains of a moat.

-The engineer and aluminium pioneer James Fern Webster, lived in Whitlocks End in the 1870s.

-In 1936, the hamlet of Whitlocks End got a railway station.

-Where as Whitlocks End at one time referred to a reasonably large area, in modern times the definition has tended to be limited to the area directly between the villages of Major's Green and Tidbury Green.

-Dickens Heath

 The name Dickens Heath is believed to be associated with Thomas Dykens, who lived in the district in 1524.
 Dickens Heath was one of the several areas of open common land in Solihull parish.
-It was described as being of 10 acres in the 1632 Manorial Survey of Solihull.
+It was described as being of 10 acre in the 1632 Manorial Survey of Solihull.
 At the time of the 1841 census, Dickens Heath was a hamlet and most of the people who lived there were agricultural labourers.
 Maps show that little changed over the next 150 years, until the new village began taking shape in 1997.

-All of the development that has changed Dickens Heath from an agricultural hamlet into a modern new village has happened in little more than a decade.
-The continuing development, upon completion will provide a development with three key locations, namely Market Square, Waterside and Garden Squares.
-Dickens Heath Village Centre features residential accommodation, alongside shops and leisure facilities, incorporating community amenities and on-site management services.
+The farm at Whitlocks End is grade II listed.
+Whitlocks End Farm is itself of modern red brickwork, but south of it is a 17th-century barn.
+In the field to the south are the remains of a moat.

+The engineer and aluminium pioneer James Fern Webster, lived in Whitlocks End in the 1870s.

+In 1936, Whitlocks End railway station opened.

+Whereas Whitlocks End at one time referred to a reasonably large area, in modern times the definition has tended to be limited to the area directly between the villages of Major's Green and Tidbury Green.